DanySK/upgradle/README.md

 #### Available module: GradleWrapper

-The `GradleWrapper` module fetches for the latest version of the gradle wrapper.
+The `GradleWrapper` module fetches updates for the gradle wrapper.
 To be considered, the project must be a valid gradle project with a wrapper.

 ##### Options